Student Code of Conduct

 Academic Dismissal Appeal

 As part of the reapplication process following dismissal, an Academic Dismissal Appeal must be submitted to and approved by the appropriate Department Chair.
-In the event that an Academic Dismissal Appeal is approved, this does not negate the (SAP) maximum timeframe requirement and students who have exceeded the 150% rule will no longer be eligible for Financial Aid.

 The appeal must specifically include: